Photo by Adam DeTour

 Researchers have found that microgreens can have up to 40 times more vital nutrients than mature plants.

-Microgreens are a delicious way to boost your nutrients by eating food you love.
-Source.
+Microgreens are a delicious way to boost your nutrients by eating the vegetables you already love.

 John Hopkins scientists have found that, "Three-day-old broccoli sprouts consistently contain 20 to 50 times the amount of chemoprotective compounds found in mature broccoli heads, and may offer a simple, dietary means of chemically reducing cancer risk," says Paul Talalay, M.D., J.J.
 Abel Distinguished Service Professor of Pharmacology.